tiger31/i3blocks-arrows/README.md

 ### How exactly edge works:

-Let's imagin you have some script that outputs random number from 1 to 100 and you want i3-arrows to set icons depends of value it returs.
+Let's imagin you have some script that outputs random number from 1 to 100 and you want i3-arrows to set icons depends on value it returs.
 For example if value <= 15 you want icon to be "1", if 15 < value <= 80, then "2", else "3".
 So here's properties you need: